craigcitro/r-travis/README.md

 [travis](http://travis-ci.org/), along with a sample `.travis.yml` file.
 One should be able to set up travis for their own project by:
 * Copying `sample.travis.yml` to `.travis.yml` in your project.
+  * Copying `sample_revdeps.travis.yml` to `.travis.yml` in your project will passively check reverse dependencies.
 * Adding `.travis.yml` to your `.Rbuildignore`.
 * Modifying `.travis.yml` to list any packages that must be installed from github (instead of CRAN).